 - In a food processor or high speed blender, blend the eggs until fluffy, pale in colour and double the size.

-- Add the melted butter, sweetener, apple cider vinegar and cooked apple and blend.
+- Add the melted butter, sweetener, apple cider vinegar, vanilla extract and cooked apple and blend.

 - Now add all remaining dry ingredients - almond flour, coconut flour, spices and baking powder.
 Blend until a smooth batter.